psimsa/observator/README.md

 ### Usage

-1. **Add the `[ObservatorTrace]` attribute** to any method or class you want to instrument.
-For classes, all public instance methods will be traced.
+1. **Add the `[ObservatorTrace]` attribute** to any method, class, or interface you want to instrument.
+For classes and interfaces, all public instance methods will be traced.
    - **Note:** You cannot use `[ObservatorTrace]` on both a class and its methods at the same time.
 If both are present, a compile-time error will be emitted.

    ```csharp